What we do

 We are increasingly aware that many organisations are in real need of financial assistance to maintain there valuable services.
 We therefore organise, through our respective committees, a wide range of fund raising events.
 Through the

 generosity of Aberystwyth townspeople and visitors, our annual street Christmas collection scheme, has raised over £30,000 over the last decade.
-All the money, with the addition of Gift Aid, has been donated to local charities.
+All the money, with the addition of Gift Aid, is donated to local charities.
 The ever popular charity Pig Roast profits are used by our International committee to support to buy such items as Aqua and Shelter Boxes.
 The proceeds from the Wishing Well on Aberystwyth promenade, in previous years were donated to one of Rotary’s great success stories, eliminating polio worldwide, but is now donated to Water Aid.

 Any “Service” club needs a strong social element if it is to be successful, and the surest sign of a successful club is though it’s recruitment and retention of active members.
 On that score our consistent 40+ membership tally speaks for itself.
 We aim to blend our socializing and fundraising efforts together.
 Weekly lunchtime meetings are our regular socialising events, where we invite guest speakers to address the club on a wide range of subjects.
 Click here to read the latest topics.
 Also at our lunches we discuss and conduct affairs associated with running the club.
 We also organise activities involving non members to combine socialising and charity fund raising.
 Events over the last few years included; a Fashion show sponsored by a local dress shop; a Silent Auction where members donated prizes to be ‘silently’ sold; an authentic charcoal cooked Pig Roast raising funds for international projects; a Duck Race providing a spectacle on the Rheidol river ending at Trefechan bridge; a ‘musical soiree’ presented by some of the club’s talented musical members; inter-Rotary club quizzes in the West Wales area;